hipertracker/cerebral-boilerplate/README.md

 ## Changes

-* v4.1.0 RecorderButton component use new Cerebral syntax, updated to the latest Cerebral
+* v4.1.0 RecorderButton component uses new Cerebral syntax, updated to the latest Cerebral
 * v4.0.0 changed to new Cerebral syntax `connect(props=>{foo: 'app.foo'}, {showSignal: 'app.showMessage}, function Foo({foo, showSignal}) {})`.
 Removed PropTypes (they slow down the development and can be replaced by FlowType, later).